We believe that good business is good for business and we’re committed to respecting the communities and environments in which we operate.

 We believe in doing the right thing, not the easy thing – both as individuals and as an organisation.
 That means doing business ethically, supporting our people, minimising our impact on the environment and partnering with others to drive our sustainability agenda.
 To do this, our businesses have policies that make their expectations clear to their employees, business partners and suppliers.

-All wholly owned subsidiaries are required to comply with our policies or operate to equivalent standards, and we use our influence to help affiliate businesses increase their impact where we can.
+All wholly owned subsidiaries are required to comply with our policies or operate to equivalent standards, and we use our influence to help JD Sports Fashion plc and affiliate businesses increase their impact where we can.

 Treating people fairly is fundamental to our commitment to the UN Global Compact.
 This applies to our businesses and their supply chains.

 Our businesses focus on creating products their customers can be proud to wear, demanding high standards for workers in their supply chains and supporting their own people to achieve their best.

 We want our businesses to create inclusive workplaces where everyone is welcomed, supported and encouraged to grow and contribute.
 Employees play a vital role in helping our businesses succeed and deliver on their corporate responsibility ambitions.